Katodozi/Journal-App-Spring-boot-mongodb-/README.md

-This project is on going at the moment.
-I am learning and implementing spring boot framework through this project.
+Journal application project is the showcase of Java springboot framework.
+It simply contains the CRUD operations, database integration(mongoDB) and some security configuration.